e33io/scripts/README.md

 - use [`set-i3-theming.sh`](https://github.com/e33io/scripts/blob/main/set-i3-theming.sh) to select and set theming for i3 and applications

 - use [`set-jwm-theming.sh`](https://github.com/e33io/scripts/blob/main/set-jwm-theming.sh) to select and set theming for JWM and applications

+- use [`set-xfce-theming.sh`](https://github.com/e33io/scripts/blob/main/set-xfce-theming.sh) to select and set theming for Xfce and applications

 - use [`install-mint-themes.sh`](https://github.com/e33io/scripts/blob/main/install-mint-themes.sh) to install Linux Mint themes and icons on Debian